-The Aries Project is located in the Kimberley region of Western Australia, approximately 270km east of Derby and 230km west of the Argyle diamond mine (refer Figure 1).
-The Aries kimberlite pipe was discovered in 1986 by Triad Minerals, in joint venture with Freeport, with subsequent exploration undertaken by companies including Thundelarra, BHP Billiton Minerals and United Kimberley Diamonds (“UKD”).
+Historically, the Aries kimberlite pipe was discovered in 1986 by Triad Minerals, in joint venture with Freeport, with subsequent exploration undertaken by companies including Thunderlarra, BHP Billiton Minerals and United Kimberley Diamonds (“UKD”).

 In 2005 UKD undertook bulk testing on several kimberlite pipes at the Project, recovering a total of 22.5 carats of diamonds from 2,169 tonnes of treated material.
 UKD noted that “although the diamonds are of gem quality and the pipes are significantly diamondiferous, these kimberlites are not considered to be economic at this time (due to low grade (carats per hundred tonnes) not quality)”.

-WA Department of Mines and Petroleum records indicate that negligible work has been undertaken on the Aries Project since November 2009.
+WA Department of Mines, Industry, Regulation and Safety records indicate negligible work has been undertaken on the Aries Project since 2009.